uselotus/lotus-docs/docs/metering/creating-metrics.md

 - <code>week</code>
 - <code>total</code>

 For example, you may want to have a continuous metric that tracks the number of seats currently active.
-However, sometimes companies want to prorate at some smaller interval.
+However, sometimes companies want to prorate at a smaller interval.
 For example, Notion's pricing states:

 > If you added members, your account will be charged a prorated amount based on the percentage of the billing cycle left at the time each member was added.
 If you removed members, your account will be credited in the same way.
 >